discretize/discretize-guides/fractals/sunqua-peak/index.md

 <GridItem sm="8">
 The Sorrowful Spellcaster is the fourth and final boss of the fractal.
 Unlike other fractal CM encounters pre-booning does not work, because once you cross the green circle around the boss all boons will get removed.
 However, you can still precast unique buffs like <Skill name="Bane Signet"/> or <Skill name="One Wolf Pack"/>.

 The boss has multiple phases themed around the different elements air, fire, water.
-The previously introduced mechanics are reoccuring.
+The previously introduced mechanics are reoccurring.

 </GridItem>
 <GridItem sm="4">